-Dr. Giles obtained a master's degree in molecular neuroscience from Mayo Clinic College of Medicine and Sciences studying neurodegenerative diseases.
-She then attended medical school at the Medical College of Wisconsin, where she was accepted into the rigorous medical-scientist training program, which consisted of four years of basic, translational, and clinical scientific research in addition to four years of medical school.
-Dr. Giles completed her four-year psychiatry residency training at Emory University School of Medicine, where she served as chief resident.
-She maintains her connection to Emory as an adjunct faculty member in the Department of Psychiatry and Behavioral Sciences and as a member of the Emory-Healthcare Network.
+Dr. Giles obtained a Master's degree in molecular neuroscience from Mayo Clinic College of Medicine and Sciences studying neurodegenerative diseases.
+She then attended medical school at the Medical College of Wisconsin, where she was accepted into the rigorous Medical-Scientist Training Program, which consisted of four years of basic, translational, and clinical scientific research in addition to four years of medical school.
+Dr. Giles completed her four-year psychiatry residency training at Emory University School of Medicine, where she served as Chief Resident.
+She maintains her connection to Emory as an Adjunct Faculty Member in the Department of Psychiatry and Behavioral Sciences and as a member of the Emory-Healthcare Network.

 As an interventionalist, Dr. Giles approaches psychiatric conditions by targeting brain circuits through neuromodulation and fast-acting alternatives to more traditional mental health pharmacotherapies.
 She is certified in administering ketamine and esketamine by the Integrative Psychiatric Institute, and is performing transcranial magnetic stimulation (TMS) as an active member of the Clinical TMS Society.

 Dr. Giles takes a comprehensive and collaborative approach with every patient and utilizes interventional modalities along with medication and lifestyle optimization.
 She is committed to staying current on the latest treatment modalities for mood and anxiety disorders and bringing them into the clinic at Breakthru Psychiatric Solutions.
-Dr. Giles is currently in the midst of a year-long training course in psychedelics-assisted psychotherapy.